 When applying for an available rental, Stars & Stripes Homes, Inc. checks your Credit Score via Experian.
 That's what our homeowners expect and that's what we do.
 Questions?
 Ask the Property Manager who is managing the home you are interested in.
+Below is a little more info on the credit score.

 Experian uses VantageScore 3.0 which is a credit score developed by the three national credit reporting companies (CRCs) — Experian, TransUnion, and Equifax.
 The VantageScore uses only one model with one set of scoring calculations—this results in scores that are more uniform across all three CRCs.The VantageScore 3.0 model is used as a risk score, which is a key component that we use to determine creditworthiness.

-Like the system or not, your credit score is a 3-digit code or score derived from an algorithm that can play a significant role in your ability to obtain credit (auto loans, mortgages, credit cards, etc.) determine the interest rate you will pay for credit, or perhaps influence an owner's decision to rent their home to you.
+Like the system or not, your credit score is a 3-digit code or score derived from an algorithm that can play a significant role in your ability to obtain credit (auto loans, mortgages, credit cards, etc.) and determine the interest rate you will pay for credit, or perhaps influence an owner's decision to rent their home to you.

 According to Experian, the average credit score in the United States is approximately 710.